enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/webdev/webgl-shader.md

 ## what it is

-- is a program
+- Is a program
 - written using the [GLSL](webgl.md#glsl)
-- container the information about
+- containing the information about
   - vertices that make up a shape
   - generate the data needed to render the pixels on the screen
     - position of pixels